boblete/boblete.github.io/README.md

 Motivation and tactic.

 What is its Personality?
--Immature cheeky Not aware as it makes out…
+- Immature cheeky Not aware as it makes out…
--MAybe it says something mean or complimentary
+- MAybe it says something mean or complimentary
--Then it can get hurt and offended.
+- Then it can get hurt and offended.
--It might get stuck somewhere
+- It might get stuck somewhere
--Sillicone valley slut
+- Sillicone valley slut
--Narcisistic personality disorder.
+- Narcisistic personality disorder.
--Generic
+- Generic
--Incredibly shallow.
+- Incredibly shallow.

 Tactics for responses.
 What can you show them to lead them into an amotional state AND can that really be read in a gallery setting?